ceph/ceph/doc/dev/cephx_protocol.rst

 it.
 We should have set up a server challenge already with this client, so we make sure we really do have one.
 (This variable is specific to a ``CephxServiceHandler``, so there is a different one for each such structure we create, presumably one per client A is dealing with.)
-If there is no challenge, we'll need to start over, since we need to check the client's crypto hash, which depends on a server challenge, in part.
+If there is no challenge, we will need to start over, since we need to check the client's crypto hash, which depends on a server challenge, in part.

 We now call the same routine the client used to calculate the hash, based on the same values: the client challenge (which is in the incoming message), the server challenge (which we saved), and the client's key (which we just obtained).
 We check to see if the client sent the same thing we expected.
-If so, we know we're talking to the right client.
+If so, we know we are talking to the right client.
 We know the session is fresh, because it used the challenge we sent it to calculate its crypto hash.
 So we can give it an authentication ticket.